 In the United States, approximately 20% of all adults suffered from chronic pain.
 An additional 8% experienced the kind of pain which limits activities and thus influences the overall quality of life.
 Women and older adults, it seems, present the highest risk for such health problems.

-When one is in constant pain, the overall mobility can be affected and one can become dependent on medication for relief.
+When one is in constant pain, overall mobility can be affected and one can become dependent on medication for relief.
 Moreover, there is a higher risk of mental health issues, such as depression and anxiety.
-Keeping track of one’s pain might be beneficial, in the sense that it will guide the diagnosis in the right direction and it will help one’s physician recommend more adequate treatment solutions.
+Keeping track of one’s pain in a pain log can be beneficial, in the sense that it will guide the diagnosis in the right direction and it will help one’s physician recommend more adequate treatment solutions.

 Why should you monitor your pain?